GiantZOC/awesome-juggling/contributing.md

-# Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
-By participating in this project you agree to abide by its terms.

-## Adding an awesome list

-Please ensure your pull request adheres to the [list guidelines](pull_request_template.md).

-## Creating your own awesome list

-To create your own list, check out the [instructions](create-list.md).

 ## Adding something to an awesome list

 If you have something awesome to contribute to an awesome list, this is how you do it.